Travis Partridge

-Travis Partridge (born September 22, 1990) is an American football quarterback who is currently a free agent.
+Travis Partridge (born September 22, 1990) is an American college football coach and former quarterback.
 He played college football at Missouri Western State University and attended Savannah High School in Savannah, Missouri.
 He has also been a member of the Minnesota Vikings, BC Lions, Hudson Valley Fort and Logan Wolverines.

 College career

 Partridge played for the Missouri Western Griffons from 2009 to 2013.
 He was the team's starter his final three years and helped the Griffons to 29 wins.
 He recorded career totals of 6,754 passing yards and 70 touchdowns on 1,561 completions.
 He also accumulated 1,561 rushing yards and 36 touchdowns on 410 rushing attempts.

 Professional career

-Minnesota Vikings

 Partridge was signed by the Minnesota Vikings on May 11, 2014.
 He was released on May 19.

-BC Lions

 Partidge was signed by the BC Lions on May 28, 2014.
 He dressed for fourteen games during the 2014 season and saw limited action in short-yardage situations as the third-string quarterback.
 He scored his first CFL touchdown on a one-yard run against the Montreal Alouettes on July 19, 2014.
 Partidge took over for Kevin Glenn during the Eastern Semi-Final against the Montreal Alouettes, completing seven of eleven pass attempts for 38 yards and two touchdowns.
 He was released by the Lions June 14, 2015.